ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 to match `TreeHead.tree_size` followed by either a fixed-version or greatest-version search for the requested label.

-Users verify a search response by following these steps:
+Users verify a `SearchResponse` by following these steps:

 1. Verify `value` as described in {{update-format}}.
 2. Verify that the expected number of entries is present in `binary_ladder` and